 All Directors have full and timely access to all the information of the Company.
 The Directors may, upon request, seek independent professional advice in appropriate circumstances at the Company's expenses for discharging their duties to the Company.
-Independent non-executive Directors are invited to serve on the audit committee, remuneration committee and nomination committee of the Company.
+Independent non-executive Directors are invited to serve on the audit committee, remuneration committee and nomination committee of the Board.

-The Board is also responsible for the corporate governance functions under code provision D.3.1 of the CG Code (which has been re-numbered as code provision A.2.1 since 1 January 2022).
+The Board is also responsible for the corporate governance functions under code provision A.2.1 of the CG Code.